Curious calls by Sean Payton, Jon Gruden highlight Week 16

 “I don’t regret it one bit,” Gruden said.
 “I just regret the results.”

-AP Pro Football Writer Josh Dubow and AP Sports Writer Brett Martel contributed to this report.
+With contributions from AP Pro Football Writer Josh Dubow and AP Sports Writer Brett Martel.

 Follow Arnie Melendrez Stapleton on Twitter: http://twitter.com/arniestapleton